 - Paupers and Lunatics: Understanding the role of Virginian Poor Farms in 19th and 20th century communities.

-Dr. Rainville’s Upcoming Talks in 2020
+Dr. Rainville’s 2020 Public Speaking Engagements:

 - Panel discussion about slavery and American Universities.
 25 January 2020 | Virginia Consortium of Early Americanists.
 University of Richmond.